kanhaagarwal3112-maker/Kanha_1stProject/README.md

 Secure Input: Characters are masked with * by default for privacy.

-🛠️ Technologies Used
+  Technologies Used

-Language: Python 3.x
+Language: Python3

 Library: Tkinter  (Standard GUI toolkit)

-⚙️ How to Run
+   How to Run

 Make sure Python is installed.